 “Nobody cares that I’m riding around on a bus that costs more than their house, feeling sad about myself because I’m alone at this point in my life,” he said.
 “It’s the ways that we are the same, not the ways that we’re different.
 That’s how you find an audience.
 This job is empathy.”

-It is the same job Jennings, Nelson and others had more than 40 years ago, which helped bring hippies like Earle and cowboys together.
+It is the same job Jennings, Nelson and others had more than 40 years ago, which helped bring hippies like Earle and the cowboys of Texas together.

 “Sometimes, I’m empathizing with somebody because nobody else is going to (or) just because I’m not afraid to,” Earle added.
 “Maybe I should be, but I’m not.”